Estimated reading time: 12 minutes

 Superman Takes a Dive

-Reeves and Mrs. Mannix parted ways in 1958.
-He was engaged to socialite Lenore Lemmon soon thereafter.
+Reeves parted ways with Mrs. Mannix in 1958.
+He became engaged to socialite Lenore Lemmon soon thereafter.
 Now 45 and short on cash, Reeves’ life began spiraling.
 He had several potential projects in the works, but they were all fairly small and unimpressive.
-What happened next has been widely disputed.
+The details of what happened next have been widely disputed.

-In the summer of 1959 Reeves purchased a 9mm German Luger pistol that he kept in his bedroom.
+In the summer of 1959, Reeves purchased a 9mm German Luger pistol that he kept in his bedroom.
 On 16 June he was at home with Lemmon and a writer named Robert Condon.
-He was scheduled for an exhibition bout against Archie Moore, the light heavyweight judo champion, the following day.
-Two visitors, William Bliss and Carol Van Ronkel, rang the bell around 0100, apparently waking Reeves and rendering him agitated.
+He was scheduled for a judo exhibition bout against Archie Moore, the light heavyweight champion, the following day.
+Two visitors, William Bliss and Carol Van Ronkel, rang the bell at around 0100, apparently waking Reeves and rendering him agitated.
 He was quoted as having said he was, “in no mood for a party.”
 As Reeves returned upstairs alone, Lemmon cryptically stated, “He’s going upstairs to shoot himself.”

 The End For Superman